 Considering these scenarios and what they suggest about the case at hand, two general points about survival clauses and the third situation emerge that support my conclusion that the Survival Clause established a one-year limitations period.
 The first is that the presence (or absence) of a survival clause that expressly states that the covered representations and warranties will survive beyond the closing of the contract, although it may act to shorten the otherwise applicable statute of limitations, never acts to lengthen the statute of limitations, at least in jurisdictions, like Delaware, whose statutes have been read to forbid such extensions.
-This strengthens the argument of those commentators who equate the termination date for representations and warranties.
+This strengthens the argument of those commentators who equate the termination date for representations and warranties with the last date to sue on those representations and warranties.